microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/synchronization-synchronizationschema-update.md

 ## Example

+### Example 1: Update the directories and synchronizationRules of a synchronization schema

-##### Request
+#### Request
 The following is an example of a request.

->**Note:** The request object shown here is shortened for readability.
-Supply all the properties in an actual call.

 # [HTTP](#tab/http)
 <!-- {